 The solution assumes that, because of the UE's location, the UE (i.e. Application Client and Edge Enabler Client) may not be able to communicate with the source Edge Application Server and source Edge Enabler Server when context is transferred.

-The solution relies on the principle that the UE (i.e. Application Client and/or Edge Enabler Client) requests that the target Edge Enabler Server and target Edge Application Server fetch the UE's context from the source Edge Enabler Server and target Edge Application Server.
+The solution relies on the principle that the UE (i.e. Application Client and/or Edge Enabler Client) requests that the target Edge Enabler Server and target Edge Application Server fetch the UE's context from the source Edge Enabler Server and source Edge Application Server.
 The required UE Edge Application Server and Edge Enabler Client context will then be transferred via Edge Enabler Servers to the target Edge Application Server.

-NOTE: This solution may require the Application Client to adapt for relocation of the application context to preserve service continuity.
+NOTE 1: This solution may require the Application Client to adapt for relocation of the application context to preserve service continuity.

-The high-level signalling flow for application context relocation is illustrated in figure 7.20.1-1.
+The high-level signalling flow for application context relocation is illustrated in Figure 7.20.1-1.

 Pre-conditions:

-1. The Application Client and source Edge Application Server exchanged a credential that can later be used by the Application Client to request that its context be transferred to a target Edge Application Server.
+1. The Application Client and source Edge Application Server exchanged a credential that can later be used by the Application Client to request that its context be transferred to a target Edge Application Server;

 2. The Application Client knows the identity of a target Edge Application Server that it wants to connect to.
-The Application Client may know this identity based on provisioned information or information that was provisioned on the Edge Enabler Client and discovered by the Application Client.
+The Application Client may know this identity based on provisioned information or information that was provisioned on the Edge Enabler Client and discovered by the Application Client;

-3. The Edge Enabler Client and source Edge Enabler Server exchanged a credential that can later be used by the Edge Enabler Client to request that its context be transferred to a target Edge Enabler Server.
+3. The Edge Enabler Client and source Edge Enabler Server exchanged a credential that can later be used by the Edge Enabler Client to request that its context be transferred to a target Edge Enabler Server; and